Our Lady of Montserrat Abbey: Origins

 In the 19th century, several anti-clerical governments in Spain took measures to suppress the many monasteries there.
 If they were not closed outright, communities were forbidden by the state to accept new candidates, with the goal of letting monastic communities die out.
 With time however, exceptions were made for monasteries which would operate in the far-flung regions still a part of Spain's once mighty empire, primarily the Philippines.

 As a result of this incentive, the ancient Benedictine Abbey of Our Lady of Monserrat near Barcelona made the decision to establish a mission foundation in the area of Manila.
 The plan was for the community to follow the agrarian way of life which was part of the reform then under way by the recently formed Subiaco Congregation (forerunner of the present congregation) and provide pastoral care of the local population.
-On September 12, 1895, eight choir monks and six laybrothers, under the leadership of Dom José Deas y Villar, O.S.B., arrived in Manila.
+On September 12, 1895, eight choir monks and six laybrothers, under the leadership of Dom José Deas y Villar arrived in Manila.
 After being hosted by the local Jesuit community, the monks obtained property for themselves in Surigao, which they occupied on April 25 of the following year.